blelora/docs/docs/cli/getting-started.md

 sidebar_position: 2
 ---

-# Getting Started
+# BLE LoRa CLI Utility

 The BLE LoRa command line utility allows users to easily update the firmware on their device.
 It can be used on Mac OS, Windows, and Linux.
 Learn how to install it below.
+After you have installed the BLE LoRa CLI, follow [this](/docs/devices/rak4631/getting-started) guide next, to update your device firmware.

 ## Install